svendaehne/eeglab_plugins/README.md

-# EEGLAB plugins for SPoC and other spatial filtering algorithms
+# EEGLAB plugins

+Plugings for SPoC and other spatial filtering algorithms